penn-cnt/scalp_deep-learning/scripts/codehub/utils/visualization/edf_viewer/README.md

 1. Install Anaconda
     - Please visit the [Anaconda Downloads](https://www.anaconda.com/download) page to download the appropriate Anaconda installer for your operating system.
-2. You will need to use your new conda
-    - The build file can be found [here](https://github.com/penn-cnt/CNT-codehub/blob/main/core_libraries/python/cnt_codehub/envs/cnt_codehub.yml)
+2. You will need to use your new conda installation to install the python environment.
+The build file can be found [here](https://github.com/penn-cnt/CNT-codehub/blob/main/core_libraries/python/cnt_codehub/envs/cnt_codehub.yml)
+    - Mac/Linux Users:
+        - Within a terminal application, you can run the following command
+        - > conda env create -f <path-to-build-yml>
+    - Windows Users:
+        - You will need to open the Anaconda Powershell program.
+Once you do, run the following command
+        - > conda env create -f <path-to-build-yml>
+3. The